ECC-BFMC/Documentation/source/data/embeddedplatform.rst

 * :doc:`Tools for development <embeddedplatform/toolsfordevelopment>`

-  - Info about raspberry
+  - How to get modify, build and flash the Nucleo code.

 * :doc:`Debugging <embeddedplatform/debugging>`

-  - Info about raspberry
+  - A general debugging tool, Putty!

 The embedded platform refers to the code that is written on the Nucleo board, more precisely the low level application, which runs on the micro-controller.
 It aims to control the robot movement and provide an interface between a higher level controllers and lower level actuators